lolibasu1768/hello-GitHub/README.md

 # hello-GitHub
 GitHub study

-day1: use github on the internet.
+day1: use github with a browser.

 1. create a new repository;
 2. create a new branch;